 Small Pantry Organization Ideas

-So today, I’m spilling everything I’ve learned about small pantry organization over the last two years.
+So today, I’m spilling everything I’ve learned about small pantry organization over the last few years.
 Because it’s been a journey.
 And, of course, I’ll spill all the details on the tools we’re using to keep our small pantry perfectly organized on a day-to-day basis.

 Now, obviously, if you don’t have a pantry closet, this might not be possible.
 But, I learned an important lesson by keeping our food in the cabinets instead of a closet.
 The lesson?
 If your food is spread out in multiple places, you’re probably gonna forget about it.